cloudquery/cloudquery/plugins/source/azure/CONTRIBUTING.md

 - Keep transformations to a minimum.
 As far as possible, we aim to deliver an accurate reflection of what the Azure API provides.
 - We generally only unroll structs one level deep.
 Nested structs should be transformed into JSON columns.
 - It's recommended to split each resource addition into a separate PR.
 This makes it easier to review and merge.
-- If the Azure SDK API is not consistent, it's recommended wrap it inside [`client/services`](client/services) to simplify the code generation process.
+- If the Azure SDK API is not consistent, it's recommended to wrap it inside [`client/services`](client/services) to simplify the code generation process.
 See example [here](client/services/web.go#L61).
 - Before submitting a pull request, run `make gen-docs` to generate documentation for the table.
 Include these generated files in the pull request.
 - If you get stuck or need help, feel free to reach out on [Discord](https://www.cloudquery.io/discord).
 We are a friendly community and would love to help!